BTechTeamRed/BlueDemise/README.md

 Name private data with a `m_` prefix to distinguish it from public data. `m_` stands for "member" data.

+ ## Don't Distinguish parameter variables

+Parameter variables shouldn't be prefixed (such as `t_`) should follow other naming conventions in this guideline.

  ## Distinguish Entities and Components
  Variables, types, and memebers of these three types should be suffixed with the corresponding types.
 ```cpp